 Defold supports GUIs that automatically adapt to screen orientation changes on mobile devices.
-Using this feature allows you to design GUIs that adapt to the orientation and aspect ratio of a range of screen sizes.
+By using this feature you can design GUIs that adapt to the orientation and aspect ratio of a range of screen sizes.
 It is also possible to create layouts that match particular device models.

 If you want the engine to automatically switch between portrait and landscape layouts on device rotation, check the Dynamic Orientation box.
 The engine will dynamically select a matching layout and also change the selection if the device changes orientation.

 When editing a GUI scene, all nodes are edited on a particular layout.
 The currently selected layout is indicated in the GUI scene layout dropdown in the toolbar.
 If no layout is chosen, the nodes are edited in the Default layout.

-You also get visual feedback on whether a node overrides a property on the currently selected layer (other than Default) or not.
 Each change to a node property that you do with a layout selected overrides the property in respect to the Default layout.
 Properties that are overridden are marked in blue.
 Nodes with overridden properties are also marked in blue.
-You can click on the blue property name to reset the property to the default value.
+You can click on the reset button next to any overridden property to reset it to the original value.

-Note that layers only override properties.
-A layer cannot delete or create new nodes.
-If you need to remove a node from a layer you can either move the node off-screen or delete it with script logic.
+A layout cannot delete or create new nodes, only override properties.
+If you need to remove a node from a layout you can either move the node off-screen or delete it with script logic.
 You should also pay attention to the currently selected layout.
 If you add a layout to your project, the new layout will be set up according to the currently selected layout.
 Also, copying and pasting nodes considers the currently selected layout, when copying and when pasting.

 When the engine switches layout as a result of device rotation, a